isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>7.
 Will quality requirements be imposed on the licensees?</h5></summary>

 The licensing framework aims to raise quality of the standards of the cybersecurity service providers over time.
-In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset. <br>Instead, to complement the light touch licensing framework, CSRO will continue to work with the industry and professional association partners to establish voluntary accreditation regimes for cybersecurity professionals, to improve the standing of cybersecurity professionals.
+In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset. <br><br>Instead, to complement the light touch licensing framework, CSRO will continue to work with the industry and professional association partners to establish voluntary accreditation regimes for cybersecurity professionals, to improve the standing of cybersecurity professionals.
 </details>
 <details>
 <summary><h5>8.
 Will CSRO consider licensing other cybersecurity services in the future? </h5></summary>